What you should bring to your planning meeting

 Planning meeting checklist prior to your meeting

-- Fill out booklet two - Planning including your usual week, things that are working well and if there is anything you would like to change.
+- Fill out Booklet 2 - Creating your NDIS plan including your usual week, things that are working well and if there is anything you would like to change.

 - Write down any questions you’d like to ask.